linearcoffeecup/election-analysis/README.md

 4. Calculate the percentage of votes each candidate won
 5. Determine the winner of the election based on popoular vote
 6. Calculate the number of votes in each county and the largest
-7. Calculate the percentage of votes in each count and the largest
+7. Calculate the percentage of votes in each county and the largest

 This report provides the results.
 In addition, two potential additions to the code that can be used for any election are given below.